RODreis2/RODreis2/README.md

 ## Hi there

--->
-- Hello, my favorite skill is to like linux
+- Hello, my favorite personal skill is to like linux
 - I am currently working on backend and learning Spring framework
 - My contact discord: rodreis + sharp + 3818
-->